WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/TextDisplayMenu/index.md

 1. Right-click the project and select Properties
 2. Click `Resources` in the left pane
-3. Click `Add Resource` and choose the appropriate file.
+3. Click `Add Resource` and choose the appropriate file

 ## Instantiating the Menu